 Programs in automotive engineering technology are available at community colleges, technical schools and universities.
 Students who want to become automotive engineers should consider bachelor's or master's degree programs.

 - Many bachelor's and master's degree programs include affiliations with professional societies that offer internship opportunities where students can gain work experience while associating with industry professionals.

 Automotive Engineering Technology Certificate

 Certificate programs in automotive technology generally offer one year of training, which can give a student the fastest route to basic automotive technology knowledge.
 Most of the courses can be applied to associate's degree programs should a student wish to obtain more education.

 Associate of Science in Automotive Technology

 These 2-year degree programs offer education that is most likely transferable to bachelor's degree programs.
 Some programs may require an internship.
-Common courses focus on these topics:

 Bachelor of Science in Automotive Engineering Technology

 Automotive engineering technology bachelor's degree programs typically take four years to complete.
 Students may be required to complete a capstone project during their final year, or they may need to complete an internship.
-These programs include courses in the following:

 Master of Science in Automotive Engineering